tpalko/backups-i-trust/README.md

 12/30/21

-targets list -literally anything- will parse to full=True the function has a 'full' parameter, and we should be able to access this by name or at least parse something like -f or -a into a boolean for this parameter - how to genericize?
+DC targets list -literally anything- will parse to full=True DC the function has a 'full' parameter, and we should be able to access this by name DC or at least parse something like -f or -a into a boolean for this parameter - how to genericize?

 11/17/21:
-* direct command line disk cleanup / remote prune
+* DONE direct command line disk cleanup / remote prune

 11/16/21:

 Many of the items below (9/9/21) may be done..

-* report of filtered/non-backed-up files
+* FLOATED report of filtered/non-backed-up files
-* handling of orphaned files
+* FLOATED handling of orphaned files
     - these aren't addressed by runtime cleanup
     - generally, how do local orphans happen? remote? is this a bug or old code?